Is it time you drastically reduced your sugar intake?

 6. Drink More Water– Sometimes we just need a drink of water when we think we are hungry for junk.
 Our body needs more water than most of us consume on a daily basis.
 Try adding lemon or mint to your water to liven it up.

-8. Cleanse – I’ve found when I regularly use this cleansing and nutritional program along with intermittent fasting I don’t have as many cravings.
-It cleanses the toxins and gives me the nutrients my body needs.
+8. Cleanse – I’ve found when I regularly use the Isagenix products along with intermittent fasting I don’t have as many cravings.
+The Cleanse For Life product (read more) cleanses the toxins and gives me the nutrients my body needs.
 Read up on their 9 Day Cleanse and a 30 Day Cleanse.

 Make It About Health.
 Not Weightloss